Education

 My submission is that both the parents and the teachers should examine themselves whether they have fulfilled their responsibilities before accusing another party.

 Passing the bulk of the blame won’t solve the issue, but a collective effort by the parents and the teachers will help the student to succeed.
-I have discovered that every student that is doing well in his/her studies is a product of a good parent and teacher relationship which culminate into his or her success.
+I have discovered that every student who is doing well in his/her studies is a product of a good parent and teacher relationship which culminates in his or her success.

 I hope this article on who is responsible for student failure has revealed to you that you can only blame the other party once you are sure that you have played your role well.